 When I first read this collection, during graduate school, I remember having to stop in the middle and take a break.
 The collection was making me feel bad, and almost panicky.
 It was just too good.
 It was so good that I felt confident there was no reason for me to ever write another word; Diane Cook had already done everything I was trying to do and more.
 Eventually, I got over it (the writer’s ego being a slippery but unquenchable fiend) and finished this surreal and glorious book of stories.

-I mean, what to say: in “The Way the End of Days Should Be” a woman tries to keep out invaders as the seas rise around her (Doric columned) home: “This man in the nice suit asked for food and water, then tried to strangle me, choked back tears, apologized, asked to be let in, and when I refused, tried to strangle me again.
+I mean, what to say: in “The Way the End of Days Should Be” one of the last survivors of what is apparently a watery apocalypse tries to keep out invaders as the seas rise around their (Doric columned) home: “This man in the nice suit asked for food and water, then tried to strangle me, choked back tears, apologized, asked to be let in, and when I refused, tried to strangle me again.
 When I managed to close the door on him, he sat on my veranda and cried.”
 Did I mention Diane Cook is hilarious?
 Especially at her darkest, she is a comedic genius.
 The title story is equally funny and equally bleak; it also involves water as an adversary, and also the men who used to be your friends.
 At least one of them, anyway.

 In closing: where is the next book from Diane Cook?
 I’ve been waiting for years; it’s starting to feel unfair.
 Who knows what a woman might do without one? –Emily Temple, Senior Editor